 Depending on the nature of the trek there may be an increased risk of accidents.
-Horse riding is considered to put the traveller at a similar risk of accidents as skiers by travel insurance companies.
+Horse riding is considered to put the traveller at a similar risk of accidents as for skiers by most travel insurance companies.

-Long days travelling on foot can cause muscle and joint discomfort in those not accustomed to exertion and can exacerbate pre-existing medical conditions such as cardiac and respiratory problems, so a medical check before departure is important, especially for older trekkers.
+Long days travelling on foot can cause muscle and joint discomfort in those not accustomed to exertion and can exacerbate pre-existing medical conditions such as cardiac and respiratory problems, so a medical check before departure is essential, especially for older trekkers.

 Illness en route

 Where a trekker becomes ill during the trek, this must be communicated to the trek leader and not concealed in an attempt to avoid ‘holding up the group’.

 If there is a dedicated camp cook, he/she should be, and often is, well trained in food and water hygiene.

 Members of a trekking party may snore at night and earplugs can help companions to sleep more soundly.

 Many trekkers carry their own sheets or a sleeping bag liner.
 Scabies and bed lice are common in lodges and bed linen may not be laundered sufficiently to prevent their spread.

 The role and welfare of guides and porters